lollobene/algorand-beaker-auction/README.md

 1) whenever an asset is locked into *SC<sub>E</sub>, **O** triggers the creation of a new auction via **SC<sub>A</sub>**.
 2) when the auction has a winner, it triggers the creation of a transaction to *SC<sub>E</sub>* that will allow the winner to redeem the asset.

-**The oracle is still in the development in JavaScript for future release.**
+**The oracle is still in under development in JavaScript for future release.**

 # Smart Contract Specifications
 The source code is well commented.